 During her senior year, the Flying Queens finished 30-5 and were 1992 NAIA national runners-up.

 Wyatt started her coaching career as a graduate assistant at Texas Christian University from 1993-95.
-She left TCU to become an assistant at Hutchinson Community College in Kansas.
-She then became an assistant at Wayland Baptist for three years.
-She joined the SPC staff as an assistant in 1999.
+She left TCU to become an assistant at Hutchinson Community College in Kansas and later became an assistant at Wayland Baptist for three years before joining the SPC staff as an assistant in 1999.

 Wyatt has worked camps at Wayland Baptist University, Texas Christian University, Texas Tech University and South Plains College.
 She was Co-Director of the annual Wyatt-White Basketball Camp in Spur, Texas in 1995-96, a camp she conducted with her cousin Lance White, an assistant coach at Florida State University.
 She oversaw a varsity camp, a day camp and a mini-camp designed especially for kindergarten through third graders.